The Homemade High: A Guide for Parents

 8. Hand Sanitizer/Mouthwash

 Some kids add salt to separate the alcohol, some drink it straight up, either way, alcohol hits the bloodstream.
 The same can be said for mouthwash.
-Consuming alcohol via hand sanitizer or mouthwash is dangerous, but it does happen.
+Consuming alcohol via hand sanitizer or mouthwash is an incredibly dangerous homemade high, but it does happen.
 Foam hand sanitizer is said to be more difficult to separate alcohol from and thus, might be safer to have around the house.

 9. Backyard Fungus